Toni Grande

-José Antonio 'Toni' Grande Cereijo (born 17 September 1947) is a Spanish retired football central midfielder and manager.
+José Antonio 'Toni' Grande Cereijo (born 17 September 1947) is a Spanish former professional football central midfielder and manager.

 Playing career

 Born in Valencia, Grande graduated from Real Madrid's academy, going on to appear in 121 competitive games with the first team, winning two La Liga championships and one Copa del Rey trophy.
 He made his league debut on 19 January 1969 in a 2–2 away draw against Córdoba CF (90 minutes played), but only totalled 14 appearances over his first two seasons; he did manage to score four times in the European Cup during his spell, including twice in the 1969–70 edition in victories over Olympiakos Nicosia (8–0 away, 6–1 at home).

 Grande also represented Rayo Vallecano, Racing de Santander, Granada CF and Palencia CF, the first and the last being the only clubs with which he did not play in the top division, where he amassed totals of 176 matches and 31 goals.
 He retired from professional football at the age of 31.

 Internationally, Grande competed for Spain at the 1968 Summer Olympics as a member of Rayo.